forestryio/forestry.io/hugo/content/blog/vuepress-other-ssg-support-beta.md

 draft: true

 ---
-I'm thrilled to share these news with you, today!
-Vuepress support is here.
+Vuepress support is here!

 Support for Vuepress and other static site generators was on our roadmap for a while now.
-If you have a look at our [launch on Producthunt](https://www.producthunt.com/posts/forestry) almost two years ago, the idea to add other SSGs had been there all along.

-<iframe style="border: none;" src="https://cards.producthunt.com/cards/comments/320289?v=1" width="500" height="405" frameborder="0" scrolling="no" allowfullscreen></iframe>
+In fact, we were thinking about adding other SSGs to Forestry back when we [launched on Producthunt](https://www.producthunt.com/posts/forestry#comment-320289 "launched on Producthunt") almost two years ago.

-_Why did it take so long?_ It's important for us create the best content management experience we can think of and make it a system that is easy-to-use for developers and editors first.
+_Why did it take so long?_ First and foremost it's important for us to create a great content management experience and make an app that is as easy-to-use for developers as it is for editors.
 That's why other features were given priority over expanding our support to other SSGs.
+Until now.

-_Why Vuepress and not Gatsby?_ The main reason is @nichlas, our UX Designer, because he really loves everything Vue 😍.
-But there's also the fact that Vuepress' default support for .html and .md is similar to Hugo and Jekyll behavior which makes it a great candidate for a beta version.
-We already made a lot of changes (to the sidebar, imports etc.), so jumping to an SSG like Gatsby that doesn't default to .md or .html files felt like we skipped a step.
+_Why Vuepress and not Gatsby?_ Vuepress' default support for .html and .md is similar to Hugo and Jekyll behavior which makes it a great candidate for our content editor which is optimized for .html and .md files.
+We already made a lot of changes (to the sidebar, imports etc.), so jumping to an SSG like Gatsby that doesn't default to .md or .html files felt like we're skipping a step.

 This is a big announcement for us and we're looking forward to hearing what you have to say about it.
-So let me walk you through importing your first Vuepress project in two steps.
+Feel free to reach out to us via the `Support` section in your sidebar or on [Twitter](https://twitter.com/forestryio) So let me walk you through importing your first Vuepress project in two steps.

 <div id="ELEMENT_ID" data-proofer-ignore>
 {{% create_site_button